Actor Jeff Bridges Plays Not My Job

 ADAM FELBER: Yeah, they wrote the movie.

-BRIDGES: That's what Bernie's point was.
-He says, come on.
-You know, and our film, "Lebowski" is filled with, you know, modern-day koans, you know, like, well, "the dude abides" might be one.
-You know, The Dude (bleep) has come to light.
+BRIDGES: He says come on.
+You know, and our film, "Lebowski" is filled with, you know, modern day koans, you know, like well, "the dude abides" might be one.
+You know, (bleep) has come to light.

 BRIDGES: You know, shut the (bleep).

 SAGAL: Yeah, those are all classics.
 In fact, and so I've read the book, the book is a dialogue between you and your friend Bernie, who is a legitimate Zen master.
 And you draw these lessons of life from The Dude.
 So if you were to become teacher, which in writing this book you are, and you're teaching the concept of dudeness to acolytes like us, can you give us lessons in dude-ocity?

 BRIDGES: Dude-ocity?
 Well, let's see, you've got - let's work on the koan, gee, that rug really tied the room together.

 KYRIE O'CONNOR: Yes.